 Here are the areas I struggle with when preparing the lunch-box:

 - my son is, and always has been, a very fussy eater.
-Het has never liked fruit or raw vegetables (ie carrot sticks), and I don't see this changing anytime soon, although I'm always hopeful!
+He has never really liked fruit or raw vegetables (i.e carrot sticks), and I don't see this changing anytime soon, although I'm always hopeful!
 So trying to pack items that he'll actually eat has always been tricky.
-Can anyone relate to fussy eaters?
-The one fruit he will eat is peeled 'twirly' apple (I use this awesome device) so this usually finds its way into the lunchbox
+The one fruit he will eat is peeled 'twirly' apple (I use this awesome device) so this usually finds its way into the lunchbox.
+My daughter, on the other hand, will eat pretty much anything - which still surprises me after having a fussy eater!

-- all food items have to be nut-free (I'm sure this would be the case with most of you) so offerings like the one pictured below will have to be re-thought, especially as nuts are both my kids' favourite snack
+- all food items in the lunchbox have to be nut-free due to the number of allergies at kinder, so offerings like the one pictured below will have to be re-thought, especially as nuts are both my kids' favourite snack

-As this is my first year of lunchbox packing, I wanted to have a plan...because that's just me!
-My aim is to pack healthy, nutritious, varied items that my child will actually want to eat, which I'm sure would be similar to your own aims.
+As this is my first year of lunchbox packing, I wanted to have a plan... because that's just me!
+My aim is to pack healthy, nutritious, varied items that my child will actually want to eat.
 Here are the 4-5 categories I plan to include in the lunchbox:

 - Main lunch item - sandwich/roll/scroll/wrap/pizza etc